Last Updated on July 23, 2023

 2. Meta Description

-Your SEO title is for people who haven’t yet reached your website.
+Your Meta Description is for people who haven’t yet reached your website.
 It’s what people see in the search engines.
 Together with the Meta Description, the Title Tag forms the SERP Snippet, which is listed in the search engine’s results (SERPs).
 Make sure your primary and secondary keywords appear here too.

 <meta name="description" content="Webdesign, Online Marketing, Consulting, und Coaching in Bremen.
 I will design and manage your WordPress or Drupal website.
 SEO consulting.
 Website workshops." />